create3labs/audits/reports/gm-name-service.md

 # GM Name Service Audit Report

 - Prepared by: create3labs
-- Date: February 26 to March 4, 2024
+- Date: February 26 to March 27, 2024

 ## Summary & Scope

-The Name Service repository was audited at commit `0698352afc2b58545880f1a563cd886c4aa870e2`
+The Name Service repository was reviewed regularly during development, with the final audit being conducted at commit `a8a940be3ef55ae11d2a442b80afe27818f41db0`.

 The following contracts were in scope:

 - `contracts/NameService/NameService.sol`
+- `contracts/NameService/NameServiceCascade.sol`
 - `contracts/TokenURIProvider.sol`
 - `contracts/Blast/BlastBaseUpgradeable.sol`

-After completion of the fixes, the commit `42fd63fbd172457770ce16b8c84dc30ed74082d8` was reviewed and all the issues mentioned here were solved.
+Issues that were identified and fixed during development are listed below.

 ## Summary of Findings